nicbet/kstub/README.md

 KStub is a very fast generator for Kubernetes manifests

 Usage:
-  kstub [flags] [command]
+  kstub [flags] command

 Available Commands:
-  deployment  Generate a deployment manifest help        Help about any command service     Generate a service manifest version     Print the version number of KStub
+  help        Help about any command version     Print the version number of KStub

+  deployment  Generate a deployment manifest service     Generate a service manifest ingress     Generate a ingress manifest

 Flags:
       --config string      /path/to/config.yml
   -h, --help               help for kstub